"When Lamphere begins singing, everyone becomes very aware that this is not some non-chalant thing. It's an event!"

 Though music is a tough business to succeed in, Frank never had the desire or temptation to perform solo.
 That is, using background tracks (like many singers) in order to secure more work.
 He has insisted on performing with a live band which consequently eliminated some opportunities, eagerly filled by others.
 But if success can be measured, not just in terms of quality of jobs and income, but by the admiration and respect from both fans and colleagues alike, then his, is a story of success.

 It took some time, but Lamphere has climbed high up the “musical ladder”.
 From this enviable position, Frank can survey with pride his many accomplishments.
 He has sung for radio and television commercials, performed in numerous shows (including headlining) across the Midwest, New York and Milan, Italy.
-Frank’s EP of original songs Frank Swings, is being heard on radio stations around the world.
-One of the songs from the EP (I Never Forgot) is in fact, featured prominently in the award-winning independent film Theresa Is a Mother.
+Frank’s EP of original songs Frank Swings, is still being heard on radio stations around the world.
+One of the songs from the EP (I Never Forgot), was featured prominently in the award-winning independent film Theresa Is a Mother.
 He has been hired across the U.S, to sing for special occasions, birthday parties, wedding receptions and much corporate work.
 His entertaining services are more in-demand than ever.

 What is it about Frank Lamphere’s singing that sets him apart from many of his contemporaries?
 At his core, he is a pop singer.
 The type that made their mark on popular music after the Second World War and who had a largely uncontested popularity for twenty years.
 He thoroughly enjoys what he does.
 He sings with passion and gusto, in a very masculine, yet believable way.
 Not Broadway!
 Not cute!
 Like the boxer he was, he has many “offensive” options at his disposal.
 His specialty swing feel could be likened to a left jab; rhythmically moving into the pocket, probing the audience with various degrees of tempo; waiting for the right moment to deliver “the haymaker”, the ballad.
 And rather than make them ring, Frank's crooning is filled with rich, flowing vowels that caress and are readily welcomed into the listeners’ ears.
 Throw in some blues, old time rock, Latin dance and Italian music (in real Italian) and it adds up to a well rounded singer that offers a tremendous variety.
 Unlike a tried and true jazz singer, Lamphere doesn’t try to completely reinvent a song, for the sake of being different.
 It’s not his thing.
 He will frequently make a time signature, tempo or subtle harmonic change and all the while, swing wildly.
 Make no mistake, his version of a tune will bear his stamp.
 Frank works with some of the strongest rhythm players on the scene; they lay down the groove while Frank "bobs and weaves" around them and "lands" the lyrics in all the right spots.
 This not only gives potency to his phrasing, but also adds a finger-snapping element, that is a force to reckon with.
 Combine superlative timing with a warm and effective baritone, intonation that with time has gotten even smoother, near laser-like pitch, showmanship in droves and vocal range that can nail a Bb; well then, that will probably help to explain what separates the men from the boys and what has put Frank Lamphere at the top of the division.